Medal of Honor: Benefits, History and FactsUpdated: December 23, 2022

 - Interim Period 1920-1940

 - Second Nicaraguan Campaign 1926-1933

 - Korean Conflict 1950-1953

 - War on Terrorism (Afghanistan) 2001-2021

 Medal of Honor Docuseries

-To learn more about Medal-of-Honor recipients, watch “Medal of Honor,” available on Netflix, which partnered with the Defense Department to create this docuseries.
-The series highlights the lives and experiences of eight men who earned the honor since World War II and includes current and former service members’ expertise behind the scenes and on camera.
+To learn more about Medal of Honor recipients, watch the “Medal of Honor,” available on Netflix, which partnered with the Department of Defense to create this eight-part docuseries, released in 2018.
+The series celebrates the lives of eight post-World War II Medal of Honor recipients and includes current and former service members’ expertise behind the scenes and on camera.

 Joe Wallace is a 13-year veteran of the United States Air Force and a former reporter for Air Force Television News